KennethScheel/HDC_2021_team_DTU_1/README.md

 b = A(r)x + e

 First the algorithm is provided some pre-calculated initial PSF radius estimates, tailored to each step of the competition.
 This initial radius estimate can be further refined by using the method from [1] iteratively.
 Due to the high resolutions, in order to reduce the computational complexity, we apply the method in [1] to a small 2D patch of the degraded image.
 A small patch is extracted from the noisy blurred image.
 The patch is deblurred by solving a minimization problem with Total Variation (TV) regularization.
 In principle we can apply any variational methods to deblur the image.
-Here, we simply utilize the L2-TV method followed by image enhancement technique.
+Here, we simply utilize the L2-TV method followed by some image enhancement techniques.

    min_x 1/2 * ||A(r)x - b||_2^2 + lambda * TV(x)